 Common Mistakes Made By Proxy Users

-In this article we will explain a few things regarding proxies and proxy speed.
-A proxy server is basically a computer system that acts as an intermediate between two communication parties (the client – you and the server).
-During this process there is no direct communication between the client and the server.
-Since the proxy server is the one that sends requests for various resources, the proxy server will be serve all the requests.
-The web is crowded with information about proxies, but some of it is general and doesn’t really answer the basic questions of a proxy user.
-As a result, most people buy proxies - private proxies or static residential proxies and wonder why they don’t do all the things advertised by the proxy provider.
-In this article we try to explain some of the common mistakes regarding proxy servers in general and proxy speed.
+This article aims to provide valuable insights into proxies and proxy speed.
+A proxy server acts as an intermediary between two communicating parties—the client (you) and the server.
+During this process, there is no direct communication between the client and the server.
+As the proxy server sends requests for various resources, it serves as the intermediary for all requests.
+While there's abundant information on proxies, some of it remains general and may not address the fundamental questions of a proxy user.
+This often leads to confusion when individuals purchase private proxies or static residential proxies and find that they don't fulfill all the promises made by the proxy provider.
+This article seeks to clarify common misconceptions about proxy servers in general and proxy speed.

-Take a look at the following most common mistakes made by proxy users and improve your proxy usage skills!
+Explore the following prevalent mistakes made by proxy users to enhance your proxy usage skills!

-1. The confusion between HTTPS proxies and SOCKS proxies
+1. Confusion between HTTPS proxies and SOCKS proxies

-What is the difference between HTTP/HTTPS proxy and SOCKS5?
+Understanding the difference between HTTP/HTTPS proxies and SOCKS5:

-A SOCKS proxy can establish connection at the TCP level and HTTP proxy interprets traffic at the HTTP level.
-In other words, SOCKS proxies can be used with all types of protocols while HTTP proxies can deal only with HTTP traffic.
-Technically speaking, SOCKS proxy servers establish a TCP-type connection to a remote server at the request of the client and then routes the traffic between the client and the server back and forward.
-HTTPS proxies aren’t very different but they can be used by clients who are behind a firewall that prevents them from making constant TCP connections to other servers located outside that particular firewall.
-Unlike SOCKS servers, HTTPS proxies are able to decipher and interpret the network traffic between the client and the downstream server, specifically the HTTP protocol.
-Therefore, even though HTTPS proxies can handle only HTTP traffic, they do it in a very smart manner.
-Actually, they can identify successive requests and cache all the replies in order to improve performance.
-Nowadays, most ISPs offer HTTPS proxies regardless of the browser configuration because all the traffic is simply routed through the proxy server on port 80.
+A SOCKS proxy establishes connections at the TCP level, while an HTTP proxy interprets traffic at the HTTP level.
+In simple terms, SOCKS proxies work with all types of protocols, whereas HTTP proxies can only handle HTTP traffic.
+Technically, SOCKS proxy servers establish TCP-type connections to remote servers at the client's request, routing traffic between the client and the server.
+HTTPS proxies operate similarly but can be used by clients behind a firewall that restricts constant TCP connections to external servers.
+Unlike SOCKS servers, HTTPS proxies can interpret network traffic between the client and the downstream server, specifically the HTTP protocol.
+Though HTTPS proxies handle only HTTP traffic, they do so intelligently, identifying successive requests and caching replies for improved performance.
+Today, most ISPs offer HTTPS proxies, irrespective of browser configurations, as all traffic is routed through the proxy server on port 80.

 2. Proxy speed is always slower than your Internet Connection.
 Do not buy proxies to increase your internet speed, all your requests will pass through a proxy server.

-Buying a private proxy or static residential proxy to improve your internet speed isn’t a good choice.
-Proxies will never help you improve your speed and they will actually slow it down a bit, since all your data will be transferred to the proxy server before reaching the server that you want to access.
+Acquiring a private proxy or static residential proxy to boost internet speed is not a recommended choice.
+Proxies won't enhance your speed; in fact, they may slightly slow it down as all data passes through the proxy server before reaching the intended server.

-3. Setting up your proxies with a random port
+3. Setting up proxies with a random port

-Most proxy providers give you a proxy list that consists of the proxies’ IPs and a port used for the connection to the HTTPS or SOCKS5 proxies.
-That port number has to do only with the connection between your computer and the proxy server, not with the connection to the website that you want to access.
-Therefore, don’t try to setup the proxies using a different port than the one assigned by your proxy provider.
-Very many proxy users who try proxies for the first time set them up using the port 80 and notice that the connection cannot be established.
-This doesn’t happen because port 80 is closed but because the connection to the proxies can be established only with a specific port.
+Most proxy providers furnish a proxy list containing IP addresses and a port for connection to HTTPS or SOCKS5 proxies.
+This port number pertains only to the connection between your computer and the proxy server, not the connection to the desired website.
+Therefore, avoid setting up proxies with a port different from the one assigned by your provider.
+Many first-time proxy users attempt to use port 80 and encounter connection issues, not because port 80 is closed, but because a specific port is required for the proxy connection.

-4. Trying to hide your location while the browser language is in a language different than English
+4. Attempting to conceal your location while the browser language differs from English

-Nowadays websites have very good detection systems.
-Even though they can’t check every visitor, having an USA proxy while your browser language is Russian will raise some question marks.
-Apart from the browser language, you should also adjust your time settings.
-The computer of an American accessing a USA website would never show the European time.
-Never underestimate the websites that you’re trying to access.
+Modern websites employ advanced detection systems.
+Using a USA proxy with a browser set to Russian may raise suspicions.
+Besides the browser language, adjust your time settings.
+An American accessing a USA website would not display European time.
+Never underestimate the scrutiny of the websites you're trying to access.